 - You do not need an internet connection to utilize the code option.
 Therefore, we recommend this method for international use.

 - If you do happen to run into issues with the push notification option, please see the following section.

 - If you continue to have issues authenticating, or if you have other barriers that prevent you from access to a mobile device you can use to authenticate, please reach out to the UWM Help Desk for assistance.
 Any user who feels they do not have the technology to successfully enroll should call the UWM Help Desk at 414-229-4040 or visit uwm.edu/helpdesk.

 If you are experiencing issues trying to authenticate when logging in with Microsoft Authenticator, please try the following action to troubleshoot:

-You will have the option to sign in with a backup method if you have one entered, or a push notification or code if you are using the Microsoft Authenticator app.
+You will have the option to sign in with a backup method if you have one entered.
 Select your chosen backup method and authenticate.